-To help plan your next trip to Texas Hill Country, we asked Jason Carter, Guest Services Manager at Four Seasons Hotel Austin, to share tips for experiencing the very best of Austin – from the top spots for fine dining and shopping to where to embrace the great outdoors.
+To help plan your next trip to Texas Hill Country, we asked our Les Clefs d’Or concierge at Four Seasons Hotel Austin, Elizabeth Fudell, to share tips for experiencing the very best of Austin – from the top spots for fine dining and shopping to where to embrace the great outdoors.

 The best barbecue

 Identifying the best barbecue in Texas has caused many a Capitol filibuster.
 The Austin area sizzles with candidates, from the lively Lamberts downtown (try the brown-sugar-and-coffee-rubbed natural brisket with a side of jicama, carrot and cilantro slaw) and east-side favourite Franklin Barbecue, called “the best barbecue in America” by Bon Appetit’s Andrew Knowlton and LA Barbecue, which offers an extensive list of local beer and wine to enjoy along with the 'que, to nearby small-town joints that serve on butcher paper, such as Kreuz Market in Lockhart (no-sauce spare ribs and jalapeño cheese sausage with a side of German potato salad) and Cooper’s Old Time Pit Bar-B-Que in Llano (known for its lean brisket and cabrito).
 Be sure to stop by Cooper's downtown location – an easy walk from the hotel – for their dinner menu prime rib, a rare offering when it comes to barbecue joints.

 Killer Mexican food